LIFE GOES ON: AN INTRODUCTION

 Lisle Lane (former Bull Lane) cottages C1950

 Her husband Arthur is shown as a baker's labourer.
 He was 22 years old.
-His birth year is given as 1879.
+Sophia had no children at the time of the census.

 Sophia was born in Ely, Cambridgeshire, as was her husband Arthur.
 The transcript for their entry is here.